 Make-up Classes for Public Holidays

-For make-up classes due Public Holidays, Instructors are allowed two options of doing make-up classes: (i) online teaching (through online delivery via WebEx) ; or (ii) in-class teaching arranged by the Office of Registrar.
+For make-up classes due Public Holidays, Instructors are allowed two options of doing make-up classes: (i) online teaching (through online delivery via Zoom/WebEx) ; or (ii) in-class teaching arranged by the Office of Registrar.

 The committee was set up in December 2014 to provide strategic leadership in steering and implementing the EPTL measures in SMU.
 It comprises of representatives from each school including the Centre for English Communication (CEC), CTE, and IITS.
 For queries, please contact your school representative.
 Click here for the list of committee members.